 We believe in full disclosure and are happy to educate students in all aspects of security, including attacking the security of systems.
-Please visit our projects page to see what we are working on currently.

 CRISP is always looking for enterprising students interested in information security/privacy.
 If you are not already a student at DU, please follow the Computer Science application process and mention your interest as information security/privacy in the application.